-'''

 CAVEAT: all the keywords are case sensitive.

-'''

 CDS (Chemical Dynamics Simulations) section.
 Here the user provides details of the accelerated dynamics simulations.
 In our example, we have sampling: This keyword has four different options: microcanonical, canonical, association and external.
 The options microcanonical and canonical refer to the type of initial conditions used to run classical trajectories.
 Both options are equally recommended.
 The canonical sampling allows the user to include partial constraints in the trajectories, which may be useful for large systems (see the "advanced users" section for more details).
-The microcanonical and canonical options have associated the following keywords:
+Both sampling methods have the following keywords:

+'''

+--CDS section--

+sampling microcanonical

---CDS section-sampling microcanonical ntraj 10
+ntraj 10

+'''